-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-g., , FORM 10 0-Q (Mark One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the quarterly period end ed March 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 Commission file number er 001-40282 LanzaTech Glo bal, Inc. (Exact name of registrant as spe ecified in its charter) Delaware 92-201896 9 (State or other jurisdiction of incorporation on or organization) (I.R.S.
-Employer Ident ification No.) 8045 Lamon Avenue, Skokie, IL 600 (847) 324-24) 77 (Registrant's telephone number including area code) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Common stock Trading Symbol(s) LNZA ge on which registered pital Market Warrants LNZAW Nasdaq Caj pital Market during e by check mark whether the registrant: (1) the preceding 12 months (or for such shorte ments for the past 90 days.
-Yes ⊠ No □ to be su e by check mark whether the registrant has abmitted and posted pursuant to Rule 405 o registrant was required to submit and post of Regulation S-T (§232.405 of thi e by check mark whether the registrant is a nitions of "large accelerated filer," "accele Large accelerated filer □ Acc relerated filer Non-ac celerated filer aller reporting company erging growth company X nerging growth company, indicate by checled in the second standards provided in the second standards provided in the second seco iod for complying with any new Indicate e by check mark whether the registrant is a shell company (as defined in Rul e 12b-2 of the Act).
-Yes □ No ⊠
+FORM 10-Q /A

+(Amendment No.1)

+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number 001-40282

+LanzaTech Global, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+8045 Lamon Avenue, Suite 400 Skokie, IL 60077 (847) 324-2400

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered

+Common stock LNZA Nasdaq Capital Market

+Warrants LNZAW Nasdaq Capital Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

+Emerging growth company \times

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵